-CCQM-K146.1 NMISA Low-Polarity Analyte in high fat food - Benzo[a]pyrene in Olive Oil Scope of Measurement: Participation in capabilities in determining the low-polarig/mol at mass fraction levels of 0.1 to 100 may include demonstration of measurem standards; (2) value assignment of calibrat cleanup and separation of analyte of intereand quantification using techniques such a this study wor ty analytes (p 0 μg/kg in a h ent capabiliti- tion solutions; est from other as GC/MS, GC uld provide the opportunity to demonstrate participant's Kow < -2) with molecular mass range from 100 to 500 igh fat, low protein, low carbohydrate food matrix.
-This es such as: (1) value assignment of primary reference (3) extraction of analyte of interest from the matrix; (4) interfering matrix or extract components; (5) separation C-HRMS, HPLC-FLD or LC-MS. Competency Tick, cross, or "N/A" Specific Information as Provided by NMI/DI Competencies for Value-Assignm ent of Cali ibrant Calibrant: Did you use a "highly-pure substance" or calibration solution? Х Calibration solution Identity verification of analyte in calibration material. # Х Verification against NIST SRM 1647 through mass spectral ion ratios and retention times using Gas Chromatography - Time-of-flight mass spectrometry (GC-TOFMS) For calibrants which are a highly-pure substance: Value-Assignment / Purity Assessment method(s).# N/A For calibrants which are a calibration solution: Value-assignment method(s).# N/A CRM calibrants were used (NIST SRM 1647f and NIST SRM 2260a) Sample Analysis Competencies Identification of analyte(s) in sample Х Retention time Mass spectrometric ion ratios Full range mass spectra Extraction of analyte(s) of interest from matrix Х Liquid - liquid extraction Cleanup - separation of analyte(s) of interest from other interfering matrix components (if used) Х Solid phase extraction Transformation - conversion of analyte(s) of interest to detectable/measurable form (if used) N/A
+CCQM-K146.1 NMISA Low-Polarity Analyte in high fat food - Benzo[a]pyrene in Olive Oil ------------- ------- ---

+Scope of Measurement: Participation in this study would provide the opportunity to demonstrate participant's capabilities in determining the low-polarity analytes (pKow < -2) with molecular mass range from 100 to 500 g/mol at mass fraction levels of 0.1 to 1000 μ g/kg in a high fat, low protein, low carbohydrate food matrix.
+This may include demonstration of measurement capabilities such as: (1) value assignment of primary reference standards; (2) value assignment of calibration solutions; (3) extraction of analyte of interest from the matrix; (4) cleanup and separation of analyte of interest from other interfering matrix or extract components; (5) separation and quantification using techniques such as GC/MS, GC-HRMS, HPLC-FLD or LC-MS.

+and quantification using commiques such Tick, cross, Specific Information as Provided by Competency or "N/A" NMI/DI Competencies for Value-Assignm nent of Cali brant Calibrant: Did you use a "highly-pure substance" or calibration solution?
+X Calibration solution Identity verification of analyte in calibration material. # X Verification against NIST SRM 1647 through mass spectral ion ratios and retention times using Gas Chromatography - Time-of-flight mass spectrometry (GC-TOFMS) For calibrants which are a highly-pure substance: Value-Assignment / Purity Assessment method(s).# N/A For calibrants which are a calibration solution: Value-assignment method(s).# N/A CRM calibrants were used (NIST SRM 1647f and NIST SRM 2260a) Sample Analysis Competencies Identification of analyte(s) in sample Retention time X Mass spectrometric ion ratios Full range mass spectra Extraction of analyte(s) of interest from matrix X Liquid - liquid extraction Cleanup - separation of analyte(s) of interest from other interfering matrix components (if used) X Solid phase extraction Transformation - conversion of analyte(s) of interest to detectable/measurable form (if used) N/A

-Analytical system Х Gas Chromatography - Time-of-flight mass spectrometry (GC-TOFMS) and comprehensive Gas Chromatography - Time-of-flight mass spectrometry (GCxGC-TOFMS) Calibration approach for value- assignment of analyte(s) in matrix x IDMS and bracketing Verification method(s) for value- assignment of analyte(s) in sample (if used) N/A Other N/A
+Analytical system X Gas Chromatography - Time-of-flight mass spectrometry (GC-TOFMS) and comprehensive Gas Chromatography - Time-of-flight mass spectrometry (GCxGC-TOFMS) Calibration approach for value- assignment of analyte(s) in matrix X IDMS and bracketing Verification method(s) for value- assignment of analyte(s) in sample (if used) N/A Other N/A

-Table G-3: Core Competer ncies Demonst trated in CCO M-K146.1 by / Oliveculture 14010 0 0.
-0010 00mp++++
+Table G-3: Core Competencies Demonstrated in CCQM-K146.1 by Oliveculture

-Institute of Low-Polarity Analyte in high fat food - CCQM-K146.1 Oliveculture Benzo[a]pyrene in Olive Oil
+CCQM-K146.1 Institute of Oliveculture Low-Polarity Analyte in high fat food - Benzo[a]pyrene in Olive Oil Oliveculture Benzolajpyrene in Onve On

-Scope of Measurement: Participation in this study would provide the opportunity to demonstrate participant's capabilities in determining the low-polarity analytes (pKow < -2) with molecular mass range from 100 to 500 g/mol at mass fraction levels of 0.1 to 1000 $\mu$ g/kg in a high fat, low protein, low carbohydrate food matrix.
+Scope of Measurement: Participation in this study would provide the opportunity to demonstrate participant's capabilities in determining the low-polarity analytes (pKow < -2) with molecular mass range from 100 to 500 g/mol at mass fraction levels of 0.1 to 1000 μ g/kg in a high fat, low protein, low carbohydrate food matrix.
 This may include demonstration of measurement capabilities such as: (1) value assignment of primary reference standards; (2) value assignment of calibration solutions; (3) extraction of analyte of interest from the matrix; (4) cleanup and separation of analyte of interest from other interfering matrix or extract components; (5) separation and quantification using techniques such as GC/MS, GC-HRMS, HPLC-FLD or LC-MS.